dingzhouhub/EECS545-project-STGCN/README.md

 ## Model
 This folder contains STGCN model.
 The original code is from https://github.com/FelixOpolka/STGCN-PyTorch.
-We modify part of the code using different data.
+We modified parts of the code and added a different function to capture the spatial features.